XlynxX/Boomer/README.md

 # What is Boomer?
-Boomer - is just a simple sms bomber written in python or as an android java application
+Boomer - is just a simple sms bomber for android

+# Note
+Services that were used are not working already.